mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 Every Swarm has a single leader manager with  follower managers (Raft terminology), a new manager gets cryptojoin token for managers, the cluster store's been extended to it.  issued its own client certificate which identifies it  as a Swarm member with a  manager role.

 When a commands is issued at the cluster, if we hit a follower manager, it's going to proxy commands to the leader. when a leader fails, we have an election and one of the followers gets elected as a new leader (managed by Raft as in Kubernetes).
-It is important to connect your managers over decent, reliable networks avoid putting them cross region.  we can also have a mix of Linux and Windows running hybrid apps.
+It is important to connect our managers over decent, reliable networks avoid putting them cross region.  we can also have a mix of Linux and Windows running hybrid apps.

 The workers do all the application work on a Swarm that's either a native Swarm work or it's Kubernetes, when we make a worker join a Swarm, it does not get access to the cluster store(only for managers), but each worker get the full list of IPs managers, if one of them dies, the workers can just talk to the others, they get their own certificates which identifies who the worker is, the Swarm that it's a member of, and what its role is: worker...